Dutch classes for children

 There are several ways to enable your children to learn Dutch:

-- Send them to a Dutch language training club such as the Dutch club at Basisclub.nl/en or visit Dutchforchildren.nl
+- Send them to a Dutch language training club such as the Dutch club at basisclub.nl/basisclub/en/ or visit Dutchforchildren.nl

 - There are an increasing number of schools that provide bilingual lessons.
 Most of them are secondary schools.
-Officially, bilingual education is forbidden at primary schools, but there is an experiment with bilingual education in 17 primary schools which runs until the end of the school year 2022/2023.
+There has been a successful experiment with bilingual education in primary schools from 2014 to summer 2023.
+Therefore, the government has decided that primary schools are allowed to offer bilingual education up to maximum 15% of the time.
+Schools can choose between English, French and German.

 - If your child is attending day-care or a playgroup, you might want to consider a Dutch group.
 In this way children will learn Dutch while they are playing